 |

-wrasses are a particularly abundant
+wrasses are a particularly diverse and

-habitats.
-The bluehead wrasse, Thalassoma
+in the Caribbean.
+The bluehead wrasse,

-bifasciatum, is the local representative
+bifasciatum, is the single regional

-of a widespread labrid genus and is
+representative of a prominent labrid

-prominent genus of wrasses, Halichoeres,
+wrasses, Halichoeres,

-the tropics and has many regional representatives
+the tropics with many regional representatives,

 (note that Xyrichtys is frequently

-misspelled as Xyrichthys).
-The
+misspelled as Xyrichthys) and

-remaining labrid genera of the region
+The remaining labrid genera in the region

 are mostly monotypic: Doratonotus